-Speaking in a public setting, whether to a large group or simply to another person, can be a difficult and even embarrassing task when anxiety is involved.
-Many people with anxiety disorders experience speech problems based on having difficulty concentrating and feeling the need to swallow while they are speaking.
-These types of speaking problems can cause you to avoid speaking entirely, or to panic whenever you do speak to the extent that you have to stop.
+Speaking in a public setting, whether to a large group or simply to another person, can be a difficult, and even embarrassing, task when anxiety is involved.
+Many people with anxiety disorders experience speech problems including difficulty concentrating and feeling the need to swallow while they are speaking.
+These types of speaking problems can cause you to avoid speaking entirely, or to panic whenever you do speak.

-If you are suffering from this symptom of anxiety, it can help to know exactly what is happening in your body when you experience these speech problems, how anxiety negatively affects this, and what you can do to prevent the attacks that seem to make it difficult or impossible to speak normally.
+If you are suffering from these symptoms of anxiety it can help to know exactly what is happening in your body when you experience these speech problems as well as what you can do to prevent them.

 How Anxiety Can Make It Hard To Concentrate

 Anxiety is a mentally and physically overwhelming condition.
-Your mind (and your brain) can only focus on X amount of things at any given time.
+Your mind (and your brain) can only focus on a certain number of things at any given time.
 When you have anxiety, it takes up much of that space, making it considerably harder for you to concentrate on the tasks at hand.
-Indeed, not only does it take over your thoughts, but there is a great deal of evidence that anxiety can actually shut some parts of your brain down temporarily because it can't handle all the work.
+Indeed, not only does it take over your thoughts, but there is a great deal of evidence that anxiety can actually shut some parts of your brain down temporarily because it can't handle all of the work.

-Here are some of the effects that anxiety has that can stop you from concentrating when you most need to:
+Here are some of the effects that anxiety has which may stop you from concentrating when speaking:

-- Negative Thought Spirals – When you want to concentrate on what you want to say, your mind may be too busy formulating reasons why you shouldn’t speak, and listing the possible consequences that will occur if you do speak, and the consequences of those consequences.
-(For example: I can't speak because I'll sound like an idiot, if I sound like an idiot everyone will laugh at me, if everyone laughs at me people will lose respect for me, if they lose respect for me I'll be ostracized, and so on).
-This does not give you the headspace necessary for formulating ideas, much less trying to figure out how to articulate them clearly, and can be very distracting when you want to be able to speak.
+- Negative Thought Spirals People who suffer from anxiety often find themselves caught in negative thoughts that spiral out of control.
+They may catastrophize the situation as well.
+For example: I can't speak because I'll sound like an idiot, if I sound like an idiot everyone will laugh at me, if everyone laughs at me people will lose respect for me, if they lose respect for me I'll be ostracized, and so on.
+Thought patterns such as this do not give you the headspace necessary for formulating ideas, much less trying to figure out how to articulate them clearly.

-- Distracted by Others' Faces – A sign of social anxiety is often that you are too distracted by the faces of others because you're trying to see how they're interpreting you.
-That distraction means you're not putting all of your thoughts on what you're about to say.
+- Distracted by Others' Faces One symptom of social anxiety is often that you are too distracted by the faces of others because you're trying to see how they're interpreting you.
+That distraction means you are not concentrating on what you're about to say.

-- Overthinking – Another problem is actually overthinking.
-Many people with anxiety find that they try much too hard to figure out what they should say next in order for it to be "perfect" only to find that they've lost their place and are unable formulate thoughts.
+- Overthinking Another problem is actually overthinking.
+Many people with anxiety find that they try too hard to figure out what they should say next in order for it to be "perfect", only to find that they've lost their place and are unable formulate thoughts.